cgg-zeald/docker-elk/other/filebeat/README.md

 # Running

-This project was configured to ingest only apache logs using logstash with grok configured as well as another configuration to get the `clientip` and convert it to GeoIP.
+This project was configured to ingest only apache logs using logstash with grok, it has an additional configuration to get the `clientip` and convert it to GeoIP.

 In order to get the mapping without issue here are the following steps needed to be done.